anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **Jeremiah 2.4-13** continues the series on the prophets and in Jeremiah, and is about God's people forsaking him in favour of 'cracked cisterns'. **Psalm 81.1, 10-16** is about God's desire to 'fill' and 'satisfy' his people, but their refusal to listen.
+* **Jeremiah 2.4-13** continues the series on the prophets and in Jeremiah, and is about God's people forsaking him in favour of 'cracked cisterns'. **Psalm 81.1, 10-16** [or 81.1-11] is about God's desire to 'fill' and 'satisfy' his people, but their refusal to listen.
 * **Hebrews 13.1-8, 15, 16** concludes the series in Hebrews 11-13, and is about the 'sacrifices' that are 'pleasing to God'.
 * **Luke 14.1, 7-14** continues the series in Luke, and is about taking the place of honour at a feast.
 (These verses are selected from verses 1-24, which form a single unit.
 The reading could be extended 'when opportunity allows'.)
 The 'Related' reading from the Apocrypha, **Ecclesiasticus 10.12-18**, is about pride and humility.
 The alternative 'Related' reading, **Proverbs 25.6-7**, says it is better to take the humble place and be exalted than vice versa.
 The 'Related' psalm, **Psalm 112**, says that those who give freely to the poor will be exalted.
   * Luke 14.15-24: omitted, but see similar passage in Matthew 22.1-14.